YuanGongND/ast/README.md

 ## News

+Feb, 2022: The [Self-Supervised AST (SSAST)](https://arxiv.org/abs/2110.09784) code is released [here](https://github.com/YuanGongND/ssast).
+SSAST use self-supervised pretraining instead of supervised ImageNet pretraining, so it supports arbitrary patch shape and size (e.g., a temperal frame and a square patch) with a good performance.

 Nov, 2021: The [PSLA training pipeline](https://arxiv.org/abs/2102.01243) used to train AST and baseline efficientnet model code is released [here](https://github.com/YuanGongND/psla).
 It is a strong audio classification training pipeline that can be used for most deep learning models.
 Also, it has a one-click FSD50K recipe that achieves SOTA 0.567 mAP.

 ## Introduction